BYRIO/krita-webdoc-zh/KritaFAQ.rst

 Tablet Pro and the Surface Pro
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Unlike Wacom's Companion, the Surface line of tablets doesn't have working hardware buttons.
 Tablet Pro is a (non-free) utility that puts virtual buttons on screen.
-Krita 3.1 and avobe will have predefined shortcut profiles to work with Tablet Pro.
+Krita 3.1 and above will have predefined shortcut profiles to work with Tablet Pro.

 http://tabletpro.net/

 See http://www.youtube.com/watch?v=WKXZgYqC3tI for instructions.

 Weird stuff happens on Windows, like ripples, rings, squiggles or poltergeists
 ------------------------------------------------------------------------------